Investigation of $T_{cs0}^{*}(2870)^{0}$ in $pp$ collisions at $\sqrt{s}$ = 7 TeV with the PACIAE model: Results and discussion

-where $\vec{p}_1$ ($\vec{p}_2$) denotes the three momentum of $D$ ($K$) component meson.
+where $\vec{p}_1$ ($\vec{p}_2$) denotes the momentum of $D$ ($K$) component meson.
 Similarly, the angular distribution between $D$ component meson and $T_{cs0}^{*}(2870)^{0}$ can be calculated.
 The above two angular distributions are given in Fig.~\ref{fig_Tcs2870_display_cos_state}.
-In this figure, the black, blue, and red markers are the results calculated in the $<R_0<$ range of 1.0 $<R_0<$ 10.0 fm, 1.0 $<R_0<$ 5.0 fm, and 1.0 $<R_0<$ 2.0 fm, respectively.
-The triangle-up, the circle, and the triangle-down refer to, respectively, the results of the angle between $D^+$ and $K^-$, between $D^-$ and $K^+$, as well as between $D^0$ and $K^0_S$ in the left panel.
-In the right panel, they refer to the results of the angle between $D^+$ and $T_{cs0}^{*}(2870)^{0}$, $D^-$ and $T_{cs0}^{*}(2870)^{0}$, as well as $D^0$ and $T_{cs0}^{*}(2870)^{0}$, respectively.
+Note that the results of the angular distribution between $D^{*+}$ and $K^{*-}$, $D^{*0}$ and $\bar{K}^{*0}$, as well as $D^{*+}$ ($D^{*0}$) and $T_{cs0}^{*}(2870)^{0}$ are not shown here due to their immense computational demands.
+In this figure, the black, blue, and red markers refer to the results calculated in the $R_0$ range of 1.0 $<R_0<$ 5.0 fm, 1.0 $<R_0<$ 3.0 fm, and 1.0 $<R_0<$ 2.0 fm, respectively.
+The triangles-down and the triangles-up refer to, respectively, the results of the angle between $D^0$ and $K^0_S$, as well as between $D^+$ and $K^-$ in the left panel.
+In the right panel, they refer to the results of the angle between $D^0$ and $T_{cs0}^{*}(2870)^{0}$, as well as $D^+$ and $T_{cs0}^{*}(2870)^{0}$, respectively.

 In the left panel of Fig.~\ref{fig_Tcs2870_display_cos_state} we observe the yield of $T_{cs0}^{*}(2870)^{0}$ is the largest (smallest) if the angle between momentum vectors of $D$ and $K$ component meson pair is close to $0^\circ$ ($\cos \theta$ = 1) (if the angle between momentum vectors of $D$ and $K$ component meson pair is close to $180^\circ$ ($\cos \theta$ = -1)).
 It indicates the $T_{cs0}^{*}(2870)^{0}$ is easier to produce if the momentum vectors of $D$ and $K$ meson pair are convergent, as expected.
 The similar behavior is also observed in the right panel.
-The Fig.~\ref{fig_Tcs2870_display_cos_state} shows also that the yield of $T_{cs0}^{*}(2870)^{0}$ increases with increasing $R_0$ range from 1.0 fm $<R_0<$ 2.0 fm, to 1.0 fm $<R_0<$ 5.0 fm, and to 1.0 fm $<R_0<$ 10.0 fm.
+The Fig.~\ref{fig_Tcs2870_display_cos_state} shows also that the yield of $T_{cs0}^{*}(2870)^{0}$ increases with increasing $R_0$ range from 1.0 fm $<R_0<$ 2.0 fm, to 1.0 fm $<R_0<$ 3.0 fm, and to 1.0 fm $<R_0<$ 5.0 fm.